Iowa only looks the same if you drive straight down I-35 and never leave the beaten path.

 When the deer ran away I continued towards the little tower.

 I had it all to myself on this morning.
 All I could hear was the wind rustling around the hill and through the grass.

-Despite my discomfort with heights, I scaled the tower, though it took twice as long to climb back down with shaky knees.
+Despite my fear of heights, I scaled the tower.
 I couldn’t see very far over the top of the walls, which was just as well.

-The wind continued to whistle around me as I hugged the tower’s walls with my back.
-Time to get down.
+The wind continued to whistle around me, and so I climbed down.